apache/nuttx/Documentation/quickstart/quickstart.rst

    `ARM <https://en.wikipedia.org/wiki/ARM_architecture>`_ CPU.
 If it isn't, you'll need a different tool chain.

    You can download a toolchain from
-   `ARM Embedded Gnu Toolchain <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm>`_ for your embedded processor's CPU.
+   `ARM Embedded GNU Toolchain <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm>`_ for your embedded processor's CPU.
 You can also use a toolchain shipped with your OS for the `none-eabi` target, such as `gcc-arm-none-eabi` in Linux.

-In the following example, we download ``gcc-arm-none-eabi`` version 9.0 and unpack it into ``/opt/gcc`:
+   In the following example, we download ``gcc-arm-none-eabi`` version 9.0 and unpack it into ``/opt/gcc``:

    .. code-block:: console